 The Wiwa-men do this all – the – time, whatever they are doing.

-The Wiwa believe that in the dried mass are stored all thoughts and conversations and memories they have ever had.
+The Wiwa believe that in the dried mass are stored all thoughts, conversations, and memories they have ever had.

 This is then available for “revision” by both gods and ancestors alike.
 Quite interesting – and a little scary?